forwardemail/forwardemail.net/app/views/terms/index.md

 ## Links

-Forward Email has not reviewed all of the sites linked to its Internet web site and is not responsible for the contents of any such linked site.
+Forward Email has not reviewed all of the sites linked to its Service and is not responsible for the contents of any such linked site.
 The inclusion of any link does not imply endorsement by Forward Email of the site.
 Use of any such linked web site is at the user's own risk.

 ## Site Terms of Use Modifications